ATTX-project/graphmanager-service/README.md

 To run the server, please execute the following (preferably in a virtual environment):
 ```
 pip install -r requirements
-python src/gm_api/gmapi.py
+python src/graph_manager/graphservice.py
 ```
 in the `graph_manager` folder

-For testing purposes the application requires a running UnifiedViews, WF-API, Elasticsearch both 1.3.4 and Elasticsearch 5.x and Fuseki, one can make a request to the address below to view pipelines and associated steps:
+For testing purposes the application requires a running Fuseki, one can make a request to the address below to view pipelines and associated steps:

 ```
 http://localhost:4302/$versionNb/index
 ```

-The Swagger definition lives here:`gmAPI-swagger.yml`.
+The Swagger definition lives here:`swagger-gmAPI.yml`.

 ## Running Tests